Best Glock 26 Upgrades 2026: Mag Extensions, Optics, Triggers & Holsters Ranked header image

 Best Glock 26 Upgrades 2026: Mag Extensions, Optics, Triggers & Holsters Ranked

 The Glock 26 is the original Baby Glock and still the benchmark for double-stack subcompact concealed carry.
 It shares the trigger group, barrel pattern, and mag well with the G17 and G19, which means it inherits the deepest Glock aftermarket in existence, but the flush 10-round magazine and short frame have two ergonomic weaknesses every G26 owner fixes first.
-This guide ranks the best G26 upgrades across mag extensions, optics, triggers, sights, and holsters, and tells you exactly what order to buy them in for the standard Gen5 and the Gen5 MOS.
+This guide ranks the best G26 upgrades and accessories across mag extensions, optics, triggers, sights, and holsters, and tells you exactly what order to buy them in for the standard Gen5 and the Gen5 MOS.

 By AB|Last reviewed April 2026